You’ve worked hard to build up your super, so keeping your super safe is important to us at Rest.

 They may use this information to access your super and transfer your balance to their account.

-Remember some of the common signs of phishing scams include an email address with spelling mistakes or that doesn’t match the company name.
+Some of the common signs of phishing scams include an email address with spelling mistakes or one that doesn’t match the company name.

-Other great tips to protect yourself from identity theft
+Other tips to protect yourself from identity theft

 Set your social media privacy settings to ‘private’ and don’t accept ‘friend’ requests from strangers.